royerlab/dexp/README.md

 compression for raw data, 10x compression for deconvolved and/or denoised data, and up to 90x compression for sparse expression.
 Substracting the backgroundlight level (~ around 100 for sCMOS cameras) brings compression from typically 3X on raw data to almost 10x.

-DEXP currently supports fusion&registration, deconvolution, isonet, viweing with napari, volumetric rendering, video compositing (merging channels), video export to mp4, export to tiff.
+DEXP currently supports fusion, registration, deconvolution, isonet, vieweing with napari, volumetric rendering, video compositing (merging channels), video export to mp4, export to tiff.

 DEXP should be run ideally on very fast machines very close to the storage.